Published on 27 August 2022

 • Be in a steady state before launching the auto-tune: remove the air from the tubing and let some liquid flow.

 • Don’t forget to read the pop-up window after the auto-tune process.
-It will give you some advices on how to size your set-up.
-If you can’t manage to have a good regulation in this configuration, go back to the advices.
+It will give you some advice on how to size your set-up.
+If you can’t manage to have good regulation in this configuration, go back to the advices.

 • You can run the auto-tune two or three times and see how the parameters get adapted.